michaelkeevildown/elastic-stack-auto-downloader/README.md

 ## Config:

 - To set download path change the `download_path` variable in the script.
+The default is `~/Downloads/`.

 - Add to `$PATH` for the most seamless integration so you only have to run -> `elastic-downloader elasticsearch 2.3.3`

 ### Limitations